ManapatWeeramongkolkul/google-tourism-planner-project/README.md

 6. Create Trip Event Flow
    - Recurring flow which allows a user to constantly create trip events
    - Categorise trips events into Shop, Travel, Eat, and Hotel
-     - Collect location, budget planned, and length of stay for each events
+     - Collect location, budget planned, and length of stay for each event
      - For Hotel trip events, query the room's cost from the database
    - When the user indicates the final event, generate a PDF file for the user to review their trip events
 7. Payment Flow